tlaplus-community/tree-sitter-tlaplus/README.md

 (operator_definition name: (identifier) @operator)
 ```

+## Fuzzing
+You can fuzz the grammar if you're running Linux with a recent version of Clang installed.
+Do so as follows:
+1. Clone the repo with the `--recurse-submodules` parameter
+2. From repo root, run the bash script `test/fuzzing/build-for-fuzzing.sh`
+3. From repo root, run `test/fuzzing/out/tree_sitter_tlaplus_fuzzer`

 ## Contributions
 One easy way to contribute is to add your TLA⁺ specifications to the [tlaplus/examples](https://github.com/tlaplus/examples) repo, which this grammar uses as a valuable test corpus!